lbragile/TabMerger/README.md

 Or in terms of files:

-`adjust_manifest.js -> npm run build -> zip.js`
+`adjust_manifest.ts -> npm run build -> zip.ts`

-Note that `adjust_manifest.js` simply manipulates the template manifest file in order to create the correct manifest.
+Note that `adjust_manifest.ts` simply manipulates the template manifest file in order to create the correct manifest.
 Namely, the keys: `incognito` and `browser_specific_settings` are modified or removed as needed per browser.

 Use command: `npm run build:all` to create zipped build folders for all browsers (Chrome & Edge are identical).